American Avocet

 Conservation Status

-From a conservation perspective, the American Avocet is currently considered to be of Least Concern with stable, widely distributed populations.
+From a conservation perspective, the American Avocet is currently considered of Least Concern with stable, widely distributed populations.
 A recent estimate of their population is 450,000 individuals in North America.
-The main concerns for the long term viability of this species are habitat loss due to urban development and contamination of water in wetlands.
+The main concerns for the long-term viability of this species are habitat loss due to urban development and contamination of water in wetlands.